-- To ensure that ISO 14001 continues to serve organizations and maintains its relevance in today's marketplace. - The revision will not only address the change in environmental practices, but also ensure that the management system is future proof.
+To ensure that ISO 14001 continues to serve organizations and maintain its relevance in today's marketplace, the standard is being revised.
+The revision will not only address the change in environmental practices, but also ensure that the management system is future proof.